Peppa Pig World and Paultons Park review for families

 There’s a number of restaurants and cafes serving hot food too – from the American style Route 83 diner to the Mexican style Hay Barn.
 In Peppa Pig World there’s the choice of Daddy Pigs Big Tummy Café, where you can buy things like sausage rolls, pizza slices and pasties, or The Queen’s Kitchen which sells paninis and hot dogs, among other offerings.
 These both get very busy – as do the outside picnic areas – so it may be worth heading away from Peppa Pig World for lunch if you can.

-The kids' menu offers the usual fare of chicken bites, chips and beans, jacket potatoes, pizza or a lunch bag, coming in between £6.50-75.
-Our two went for sausage, chips and beans, and while the chips and beans were gone in a flash, they were not keen on the sausages (unheard of usually!).
-The quality of the sausages was very poor and one of the very few disappointments we had during out visit.
+The kids' menu offers the usual fare of chicken bites, chips and beans, jacket potatoes, pizza or a lunch bag, as well as more creative dishes like spinach and ricotta ravioli and lemon and herb marinated chicken, coming in at £7.25-75.
+Our 2 went for sausage, chips and beans, and while the chips and beans were gone in a flash, they were not keen on the sausages (unheard of usually!).
+The quality of the sausages was very poor and one of the very few disappointments we had during out visit last year.
+However, the menu does seem to have been revamped since then so hopefully this has improved.

 Can we take a picnic?